SysBind/docker-pg-logical-backup/README.md

-# Generic PostgreSQL Backup/Restore Docker image
+# PostgreSQL Logical Backup Docker Image
-Image to execute logical backup per postgresql database and upload to buckets (S3, GCS or Azure Blobs)
+Image to execute logical backup per postgresql database and upload to buckets (S3, GCS or Azure Blobs) Can be used as a K8s [Cron]Job to regullary backup PostgreSQL

 ## Env Vars
 DAYS_KEEP - Default to 30, delete backups older than this value in days.